peon-dev/peon.dev/landing_page_new.md

 ### Cookbook

-Choose from predefined <b>recipes</b> maintained by the community.
+Choose from many predefined <b>recipes</b> maintained by the community.

+Recipes in Cookbook are focused on (but not limited to)  <b>improving code quality and decreasing the technical debt</b>.

-Here is just a little sneak peek of what is possible with me:
+Here is just a little sneak peek of limitless possibilities with me:

-- Coding Standards
-- Code Quality to decrease technical debt
+- Fix coding standards issues
+- Remove dead code
-- Composer dependencies updates
+- Update dependencies
+- Add missing and fix incorrect type hints
-- PHP version updates
+- Update PHP version & features
-- ... and much more ...
+- Generate various reports
+- <small>... and many more, not only code quality focused ready-to-use recipes ...</small>

-### Custom jobs
+### Custom tasks

-You can define tasks on your own. <todo, need more text>
+Maybe you need something custom, something very special. <b>Custom tasks</b> are here for you.

+Anything, that can run in command line, can be a task!<br>
+Do you have custom bash scripts?
+Python?
+JavaScript?
+Docker command?
+TODO
 -----

 TODO: User success story - Compare PHPMate flow with typical CI flow in Carvago